chunhualiao/freeCompilerCamp/compiler-classroom/_posts/2019-07-26-fix-bug-in-rose.markdown

  54   XOMP_barrier();
  55 }
 ```
+We can clearly see an outlined function is generated from the parallel region.

-At line 46, the default loop scheduler is called to calculate the right bounds assigned to each thread.
+At line 46, the default loop scheduler (named `XOMP_loop_defaut()`) is called to calculate the right bounds assigned to each thread to implement the worksharing semantics of an OpenMP for directive.

 Now exit the editor (:q in vim).
-We check libxomp.h for the prototype of this scheduler:
+We check the header of the OpenMP runtime layer (named as XOMP), libxomp.h, for the prototype of this scheduler:
 ```.term1
 vim $ROSE_SRC/src/midend/programTransformation/ompLowering/libxomp.h +72
 ```